Nets Easy – Subscription support

 - Wait 1 hour for the renewal to be triggered and then make sure the renewal and subscription behaves as explained in the Get started with subscriptions sec

-Moving subscription orders from DIBS D2 to DIBS Easy
+Moving subscription orders from DIBS D2 to Nets Easy

 Subscriptions orders in DIBS D2 are created with a DIBS recurring token.
-This recurring token are saved in the post meta field:
+This recurring token is saved in the subscription post meta field:

 _dibs_ticket.
-In DIBS Easy this recurring token is saved in the post meta field:
+In Nets Easy this recurring token is saved in the post meta field:

-_dibs_recurring_token.
-These are the steps to move the subcription order from DIBS D2 to DIBS Easy:
+These are the steps to move a subscription order from DIBS D2 to Nets Easy in WooCommerce:

-- Change the payment method to DIBS Easy.
+- Change the payment method to Nets Easy and save the subscription.

 Custom button text for subscription payments